Note: Certain options here, if improperly configured, may cause PresenTense Time Server to

 can be opened but the clock is not responding or is not plugged in or has been hit by lightning etc, this will not have any effect.

 Windows will report successful opening of the com port and an event clk_noreply will be generated by higher routines.
-The service will
+The

-times to try with a configured number of seconds between attempts to open the com port.
+certain number of times to try with a configured number of seconds between attempts to open the com port.

 Note: With fallback configured for GPS clock and continuous polling chosen, be aware that in the event of an